 Comparative and superlative adjectives are used to compare people and things.
 Comparative adjectives are used to compare two things.
-Superlative adjectives are used to compare three or more things.
+We use superlative adjectives in English when we compare three or more things.

-There are two basic ways of forming comparatives and superlatives in the English language.
+There are two basic ways of forming comparatives and superlatives in English.

 One-syllable and some two-syllable adjectives

 In general one-syllable words and some two-syllable words (those ending in consonant + –y and a few others: easier, happiest, narrower, cleverest) take -er, -est endings.